lukebaggett/Link-to-the-Past-Battle/README.md

 This is a small homework assignment I did for the GA Tech CS 2110 course.
 It's a simple Game Boy Advance game written in C.

-###Quick Play
+###Quick Play in a Web Browser
-Download LTTPBattle.gba and use this emulator: http://endrift.github.io/gbajs/
+Download [LTTPBattle.gba](https://github.com/lukebaggett/Link-to-the-Past-Battle/blob/master/LTTPBattle.gba) and use this emulator: http://endrift.github.io/gbajs/

 ###Installation
     Install these packages: